vernemq/vmq-docs/configuring-vernemq/shared_subscriptions.md

 ```

 When a messages is being delivered to subscribers of a shared subscription, the message will be delivered to an online subscriber if possible, otherwise the message will be delivered to an offline subscriber.

+{% hint style="info" %}
+Note that Shared Subscriptions still fully operate under the MQTT specification \(be it MQTT 5.0 or backported to older protocol versions\).
+Be aware of this, especially regarding QoS and clean\_session configurations.
+{% endhint %}

 ## Examples